PhoneSwitchBoard/Switchboard-Website/docs/switchboard/interface_config.md

     <tr>
         <td>manager</td>
         <td>password</td>
-        <td>Password that we use to connect to the Asterisk Management Interface (AMI).
+        <td>Password that we use to connect to the Asterisk® Management Interface (AMI).
 This password is stored in the asterisk_config DB table, you can filter by filename=&#39;manager.conf&#39;.
 E.g: password</td>
     </tr>
     <tr>
         <td>manager</td>
         <td>username</td>
-        <td>Username that we use to connect to the Asterisk Management Interface (AMI).
+        <td>Username that we use to connect to the Asterisk® Management Interface (AMI).
 This username is stored in the asterisk_config DB table, you can filter by filename=’manager.conf’.
 E.g: switchboard</td>
     </tr>
     <tr>
         <td>call_record</td>